Fatemeh Sepehri

 Fatemeh Sepehri (فاطمه سپهری; born 1964) is a political and women's rights activist and a political prisoner from Iran.

-Background
+Personal life

 Fatemeh Sepehri was born in 1964.

+She married and had a daughter.
+Her husband was killed in the 1980s, during the Iran-Iraq War.
+After his death, the Foundation of Martyrs and Veteran Affairs confiscated Sepehri's belongings, telling Sepehri they would be returned to her daughter once she was a legal adult.

-Although early challenges prevented her from pursuing her higher education, she passed the entrance exam in 2004 at the age of 40 and received a bachelor’s degree in business management from Ferdowsi University of Mashhad.
+In 2004, at age 40, she received a bachelor’s degree in business management from Ferdowsi University of Mashhad.